craigahobbs/chisel/_sources/spec.rst.txt

 Actions are defined using the "action" keyword as shown above.
 Actions can contain any the following sections:

-- "url" - Contains a list of URL status/path specifications.
+- "urls" - Contains a list of URL status/path specifications.
 By default actions are hosted as "POST" at the default URL path ("/my_action" if the action is named "my_action).
 URL specifications can have the follow forms:

   - ``GET`` - Match the HTTP request method with the default path